 Pipe Collapse: if extreme root intrusion has occurred or significant soil settlement has occurred around the area due to offsets or a low area, complete pipe collapse can occur, requiring full excavation and repair of the sewer line.
 While rare, this condition can be assessed as part of a sewer scope inspection.

 Debris: Occasionally construction debris or other items can become lodged in the sewer line, preventing the flow of waste through the pipe.

 We utilize state-of-the-art digital equipment and software, which will identify and show you specifically what kind of

 problem, if any, is encountered, and, if requested, where it is located on the property.

-A full digital report and DVD video will be provided to you on the same day that services are performed.
+A full digital report and video upload will be provided to you on the same day that services are performed.
 A video upload of the sewer line is provided when significant repair concerns are noted requiring excavation.